AckerlyXu/heima/articles/service-fabric/service-fabric-debugging-your-application.md

 You are also able to stream traces directly from a remote cluster node to Visual Studio.
 This feature allows you to stream ETW trace events, produced on a Service Fabric cluster node.

+> [!NOTE]
-> [AZURE.NOTE] The feature requires [Service Fabric SDK 2.0](http://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-VS2015) and [Azure SDK for .NET 2.9](/downloads/).This feature only supports clusters running in Azure.
+> The feature requires [Service Fabric SDK 2.0](http://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-VS2015) and [Azure SDK for .NET 2.9](/downloads/).This feature only supports clusters running in Azure.

 <!-- -->
+> [!WARNING]
-> [AZURE.WARNING] Streaming traces is meant for dev/test scenarios and not to be used in production environments, because of the impact on the running applications.
+> Streaming traces is meant for dev/test scenarios and not to be used in production environments, because of the impact on the running applications.
 > In a production scenario, you should rely on forwarding events using Azure Diagnostics.

 1. Navigate to your cluster in **Cloud Explorer**, right-click and choose **Enable Streaming Traces**